demisto/content/Packs/IdentityRecordedFuture/Playbooks/playbook-Recorded_Future_Identity_Workforce_Usecase_README.md

-External use case for Identity search and lookup using Recorded Future Identity
+Workforce use case for Identity search and lookup using Recorded Future Identity

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.